Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework

 \section{Data description}

-The effectiveness of real-time COR estimation is critically dependent on the fidelity and coverage of trajectory data.
-Traditional sensing technologies, such as roadside cameras, loop detectors, and fixed LiDAR, have supported safety analysis by capturing speed, spacing, and acceleration patterns (\citep{islam2021crash, yuan2019real, li2020real}).
-However, these systems suffer from narrow fields of view, occlusion, overlapping detections, and high maintenance costs, which limit scalability and data quality (\citep{st2013automated}).
-Recent advances in AV sensing offer a promising alternative.
-AV datasets provide high-frequency, multimodal trajectories with unprecedented spatial precision, allowing for detailed analysis of kinematics, spacing, and maneuvers.
-This richness allows for realistic near-miss detection in complex traffic environments.
-Despite this potential, AV data remain underutilized in generalized frameworks for real-time COR estimation.
-For example, studies using the Waymo Open Dataset have focused mainly on localized near-miss events without incorporating roadway geometry or V-I interactions, limiting broader applicability (\citep{anis2025real}).
+The effectiveness of real-time COR estimation depends on the spatiotemporal fidelity and contextual coverage of trajectory data.
+Traditional sensing technologies (e.g., roadside cameras, loop detectors, fixed LiDAR) can support safety analysis by capturing speed, spacing, and acceleration patterns (\citep{islam2021crash, yuan2019real, li2020real}).
+However, these systems often face limited spatial coverage, occlusion, overlapping detections, and deployment/maintenance burdens, which constrain scalability and data quality (\citep{st2013automated}).
+In contrast, AV datasets provide high-frequency, multi-agent trajectories with precise localization, enabling consistent reconstruction of short-horizon kinematics and interaction geometry needed for near-miss-based COR modeling.
+Despite this potential, AV data remain underutilized in generalized real-time COR frameworks.
+For example, studies using the Waymo Open Dataset have mainly analyzed localized conflicts and often omit HD-map-aligned roadway boundaries needed to represent V–I exposure, limiting transferability to corridor-scale inference (\citep{anis2025real}).